haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/docking_scenarios/prot-DNA.md

 ## Protein-DNA docking

 Haddock3 can also deal with nucleic acids, such as DNA and RNA molecules.
-In this scenario, it is important to adjust the values of the following parameters from their defaults, as the default settings are generally not suitable:
+In this scenario, it is important to adjust the values of the following parameters from their defaults, as the default settings are optimized for protein-protein docking:
 - keep the dielectric constant constant: `dielec = "cdie"`
 - set the dielectric constant to a higher value: `epsilon = 78`
 - remove the desolvation term from the scoring function (as otherwise this term exerts an excessively strong influence due to the presence of phosphate groups): `w_desolv = 0`.